Sorry, this program is not available for local students.

 Work opportunities exist in government organisations and private companies, both in Australia and overseas.

-You could design and supervise projects in the fields of renewable energy, power generation and distribution, industrial and process automation or developing new technologies for transportation.
+You could be able to design and supervise projects in the fields of renewable energy, power generation and distribution, industrial and process automation or developing new technologies for transportation.

 You could also choose to start your own business, delivering services in your specialist area.